-Some changes won't take effect until you reboot the Fiery Server.
-If a setting change requires a restart, reboot, or other action, the banner at the top of the page will tell you.
-If you are making multiple setting changes that require a reboot, you can wait to reboot until you have finished making all your setting changes.
+Some changes won't take effect until you reboot the Fiery server.
+If a setting change requires a restart, reboot, or other action, the banner at the top of the page will display a message.

+- 1 Make the appropriate changes.
+If you are making multiple setting changes that require a reboot, you can wait to reboot until you have finished making all your setting changes. - 2 Reboot the Fiery server so that the changes take effect.